Will AI Destroy Humanity? Can Humans Escape AI Doomsday Debate

 But then there's the longer-term existential risk.

-And I think there, that's where I see sort of the call, in some ways it's like the call to adventure, basically.
+And I think there, that's where I see sort of the call.

-It's like to even young men in America who actually care about people and care about the direction of civilization to actually be a player in this and to not stand in front of the train, but maybe to like get, to maybe help guide the train in a direction that's conducive for human flourishing.
+It's like to even young men in America who actually care about people and care about the direction of civilization to actually be a player in this and to not stand in front of the train, but maybe to like get to maybe help guide the train in a direction that's conducive for human flourishing.

 And I think that that's something that's of critical civilizational importance over the next few decades.

-There may have to be some maybe better mobilization around it than that because if every state has its own AI, you've probably heard these arguments, but if every state has its own AI, America will be completely crippled in its ability to advance AI and will fall behind other nations, So we are a nation and we should act in tandem as a nation.
+Because if every state has its own AI, you've probably heard these arguments, but if every state has its own AI, America will be completely crippled in its ability to advance AI and will fall behind other nations, right?

-But maybe, And maybe there's different types of AI.
+And maybe there's different types of AI.

 It's an Amish AI, is there?

-Can we get an Amish AI?
+Can we get an Amish AI, right?

 You've got Gab AI, which I would say is deep red, I guess you would say.

-And then you've got XAI, Jim and I. And so that's why I'm less worried about this monopolistic future because we've already seen AI companies who don't agree with one another and that express very different worldviews, libertarian, progressive, et cetera.
+And so that's why I'm less worried about this monopolistic future because we've already seen AI companies who don't agree with one another and that express very different worldviews, libertarian, progressive, et cetera.

 Specifically, what sort of state laws would gum up the entire national AI agenda?